Hamr (folklore)

-In Nordic mythology and folklore, hamr (ham; hamur; hamur; ham; hamn), in later periods, mainly rural folk belief, is a shroud, shape, form, figure, in which the hug (hugr), the 'mind, spirit', could manifest itself outside the body during a dream or an ecstasy.
-Compare apparitional experience and vision (spirituality).
-It is further a form of magical transformation that occurs with shapeshifting.
-Such could be used for disguise or as a tool.
+In Nordic mythology and folklore, hamr (ham; hamur; hamur; ham; hamn) is a magical shape or figure in which the mind or spirit (hug, hugr) could manifest itself outside the body during a dream or an ecstasy.
+It is a type of magical shapeshifting used for disguise or some undertaking.

 The word also exists in English as hame and heam, from hama, meaning "shroud, casing, covering, skin, membrane".

 Etymology

 The root word stems from a Proto-Indo-European root for "covering", related to "chamber" and hemd ("shirt").
 The Swedish Academy gives the full Swedish sense as: